-The AI group at SFU works in several important subareas of the field, including natural language processing, knowledge representation and reasoning, constraint optimization, machine learning, and robotics.
+The AI group at SFU works in several important subareas of the field, including machine learning, computer vision, natural language processing, knowledge representation and reasoning, constraint optimization, and robotics.

-In many application domains, such as social networks, business, and molecular biology, increasingly large amounts of data are being collected requiring sophisticated computational tools to discover the hidden "golden nuggets."
+In many application domains, such as social networks, business, and healthcare, increasingly large amounts of data are being collected requiring sophisticated computational tools to discover the hidden "golden nuggets."

-Our researchers in databases, data mining and computational biology address the corresponding research challenges with a broad range of methods from data mining, machine learning and combinatorial algorithms.
-They are international leaders in topics such as the discovery of structural variation in genetic data, management and mining of uncertain data, privacy-preserving data publishing and recommendation in social networks.
+Our researchers in data science, databases, and data mining address the corresponding research challenges with a broad range of methods and systems from data collection, storage, cleaning, management, analytics, knowledge extraction, and representation.
+They are international leaders in topics such as data cleaning, big data systems, database query answering, graph and network mining, privacy preserving data analytics, spatial and temporal data processing, and various applications.